As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Nakiri knives are a style of Japanese knife that is created for the purpose of cutting vegetables and herbs.
 They are often used by professional chefs in Japanese restaurants, but these beautiful knives are accessible by any cook, even home chefs!

-Nakiri knives are made with a rectangular blades with a straight or flat cutting edge, which makes them ideal for slicing vegetables.
+Nakiri knives are made with rectangular blades with a straight or flat cutting edge, which makes them ideal for slicing vegetables.

 The blades are relatively thin compared to other Japanese kitchen knives, such as the multipurpose Deba.
 The thin steel on the blade makes the knives agile and easy to use.
-The blade is designed to cut all the way through vegetables vertically, without exaggerated push or pull motions.
+The blade is designed to cut all the way through vegetables vertically without exaggerated push or pull motions.

 This cutting action serves to preserve the integrity of the vegetables being cut, preventing bruising of the ingredients and allowing the sliced vegetables to retain their shape for improved presentation.